sreevidya95/bookstore/README.md

         - Book table (contains details of all books)
         - Author table (contains details of author)
         - Genere table (contains genere information)

+ - inserted sample data using chatGpt by giving create query of all tables at once in chatgpt

   #  Note:the images that are uploaded by the admin/user for authors and books are stored in images folder using multer concept and gave that url in database so please dont delete images to prevent image breaking